armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 > This feature requires Armory CDSH 2.28.2+

-Administrators working in environments where they would like to enable the capability to pull from multiple branches in a Repo should toggle the following setting: `spec.spinnakerConfig.config.armory.dinghy.multipleBranchesEnabled` to `true`.
+Administrators working in environments where they would like to enable the capability to pull from multiple branches in a Repo should toggle the following setting: `spec.spinnakerConfig.profiles.dinghy.multipleBranchesEnabled` to `true`.
 By default, the setting is `false`

 In `SpinnakerService` manifest: